Time Machine and Migration Assistant are both software tools. And they are a standard part of the Mac operating system.

 Where Does Time Machine And Migration Assistant Live?

 Migration Assistant is an app that lives in the Applications folder.
 Inside a folder called Utilities.

 In contrast.
-You can find Time Machine on the System Preferences menu.
-You access Time Machine through System Preferences to set it up.
+You can find Time Machine on the System Settings (from Mac OS Ventura) or the System Preferences menu (On Mac OS Monterey or earlier) .
+You access Time Machine through System Setting or System Preferences (depending on your Mac OS version) to set it up.

 Migration Assistant VS Time Machine Restore

 Migration Assistant migrates your files from one Mac to another.
 And it does it by copying.
 As part of its migration, it puts your files where they need to be on the new Mac.
 The files are the current versions of your files.
 And they’re copied as they currently are from one Mac to the other.

 Time Machine restores from a backup.
 And as it’s an incremental backup you can restore files back to your Mac from a certain backup date in time.
 And that file may not be the same as the current copy.